maldua/zimbra-foss-builder/README.md

 If you manage to add a new distribution please open a pull request at: [https://github.com/maldua/zimbra-foss-builder/pulls](https://github.com/maldua/zimbra-foss-builder/pulls).

+## About pimbra

+This build system uses [pimbra repos](https://github.com/maldua-pimbra/maldua-pimbra) under the hood.
+This actually means that the minimum versions that you want to build are: `10.1.5`, `10.0.13` and `9.0.0.p44`.

+If you want to build older versions please make sure to disable pimbra as it's described in the documentation.
+If you want to build recently released versions you might want to wait till pimbra repos are updated for your specific version.
+Otherwise the build might fail.

 ## Smart build example (Recommended)

 This is the recommended build method for newbies.